liip/LiipImagineBundle/Resources/doc/filters.md

 on your image.

 The `mode` can be either `outbound` or `inset`.
-Option `inset` does a relative resize, where the height and the width not will exceed the values in the configuration.
+Option `inset` does a relative resize, where the height and the width will not exceed the values in the configuration.
-Option `outbound` does a relative resize, but the image gets cropped if with and height are not the same.
+Option `outbound` does a relative resize, but the image gets cropped if width and height are not the same.

-Given an input image sized 50x40 (width, height), consider the following annotated configuration examples:
+Given an input image sized 50x40 (width x height), consider the following annotated configuration examples:

 ``` yaml